zimolzak/fakedata/Readme.md

 To do
 --------

+* Stage of cancer (kinda required in order to pick a random treatment).
+Should be _number one priority._

+* ever received platinum containing chemo

+* failed first line treatment

+* date of diagnosis

+Lower priority to do
+--------

+* which vendor ran your genotype

 * Names of meds you've received for cancer.
 What types of meds (oral, IV, targeted, traditional).
 For oral: fill dates & quantities.
-Other CA treatments (surg, rads)?
+Other CA treatments (surg, rads)? [fancier version of "ever received platinum containing chemo"]

 * Social security number

-* Stage of cancer (kinda required in order to pick a random treatment)

-Lower priority to do
---------

-* Response of cancer to treatment (progressing | stable | remitting)
+* Response of cancer to treatment (progressing | stable | remitting). fancier version of "failed first line treatment"]

-* More dates: of diagnosis, recruitment, upcoming appointments with oncology, rad-onc, chemotherapy.
+* More dates: recruitment, upcoming appointments with oncology, rad-onc, chemotherapy.

 * vital signs